nurulizyansyaza/courier-service/README.md

 This opens an interactive terminal UI.
 Type your input line by line, then press Enter to calculate.

 You can also paste multi line input directly, it will be processed as separate lines.

+The CLI auto-detects your terminal's light/dark background and live-switches colors when your theme changes.
+You can also force a theme with `--theme light` or `--theme dark`.

 > **Tip:** The CLI works without the API running.
 It will automatically fall back to local calculations using the core library.